We build energy and carbon credit marketplaces to help people transact directly with each other.

 Our co-founders are considered to be thought leaders in the energy and blockchain field.

-Dr Jemma Green was awarded an Ernst & Young Fintech Entrepreneur Of The Year awards and a finalist for the World Entrepreneur of the Year.
+Dr Jemma Green was awarded an Ernst & Young Fintech Entrepreneur Of The Year awards.
 As Deputy Lord Mayor of Perth in Western Australia, Dr Green set up Australia’s first fossil fuel free pension fund.

 David Martin has held executive positions in two state-owned electricity utilities and spent six years as a senior consultant to industry participants specializing in regulation of distribution networks, consumer engagement, renewable/new technology feasibility studies and business development.